olivertomic/hoggorm/CONTRIBUTING.md

 # Contributing to hoggorm

-If you are interested in contributing to hoggorm, your contributions will fall into two categories:
+If you are interested in contributing to hoggorm, your contributions will fall into three categories:

 1. You want to implement a new feature:
 ....
 2. You want to fix a bug:
     - Feel free to send a Pull Request any time you encounter a bug.
 Please provide a clear and concise description of what the bug was.
 If you are unsure about if this is a bug at all or how to fix, post about it in an issue.

+3. Improvement of documentation:

 Once you finish implementing a feature or bug-fix, please send a Pull Request to https://github.com/olivertomic/hoggorm